 19.48.080 – Requirements for Bicycle Parking.

 Bicycle Parking Required.
-Bicycle parking facilities shall be provided for any new commercial, recreational, use for which automobile parking is required; or for modification or change of any of such uses that results in the need for additional automobile parking facilities.
+Bicycle parking facilities shall be provided for any new commercial, or recreational, use for which automobile parking is required; or for modification or change of any of such uses that results in the need for additional automobile parking facilities.

 Number of Required Spaces.
 The number of bicycle parking spaces required shall be equal to five percent (5%) of the vehicular parking spaces required for such use, with a minimum requirement of two (2) spaces, and a maximum requirement of twelve (12).